simi-ola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-writing a script that prints hello world
+writing a script that prints hello, world